attachmentgenie/mongo-playground/README.md

 A basic centos 6.5 virtual machine that can be useful when experimenting with mongdb setups.
-The box includes a basic mongo installation, php an python language bindings and several scripts to quickly start a replication set or even a full sharded cluster.
+The box includes a basic mongo installation, php an python language bindings and several scripts to quickly start a replication set or even a full sharded cluster using docker.

 ## Requirements
 virtualbox